MJEmilio/MachineLearning/README.md

 ## Overview

-This repository is meant to serve a framework to build, develop and implement ML / DS applications, codes and research.
+This repository is meant to serve as a framework to build, develop and implement ML/DS applications, codes and research.
 This also serves as a learning tool to complement the theoretical materials of:

 - [Machine Learning: An Algorithmic Perspective - Stephen Marsland ](https://seat.massey.ac.nz/personal/s.r.marsland/mlbook.html)